cl-plus-ssl/cl-plus-ssl/README.md

 that SSL object represents a TLS session, SSL_CTX object is a context multiple SSL objects can derive from thus sharing common parameters.
 BIO is a stream-like input/output abstraction OpenSSL uses for actual data transfer.
+That OpenSSL API uses reference counting; therefore, for example, if an SSL object is derived from an SSL_CTX, we can apply SSL_CTX_free to the SSL_CTX when the SSL is still being used - our call will just decrement the reference count so if the SSL holds another reference to the SSL_CTX, the SSL_CTX will remain alive and will only be destroyed after the SSL releases this reference.

 Knowing OpenSSL will also allow for more flexibility and control, as cl+ssl high-level functions do not cover all possible approaches.